 Seguin is a medium-sized city located in the state of Texas.
 With a population of 27,864 people and ten constituent neighborhoods, Seguin is the 111th largest community in Texas.

 Seguin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Seguin is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Seguin who work in office and administrative support (12.11%), sales jobs (9.74%), and personal care services (7.44%).
+There are especially a lot of people living in Seguin who work in sales jobs (12.10%), office and administrative support (10.73%), and personal care services (7.01%).

-Seguin is a very ethnically-diverse city.
+Seguin is an extremely ethnically-diverse city.
 The people who call Seguin home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Seguin, accounting for 52.39% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Seguin residents report their race to be White, followed by Black or African-American.
-Seguin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 51.55% of the city’s residents.
-Important ancestries of people in Seguin include Irish, English, Scottish, and French .
+Important ancestries of people in Seguin include Irish, English, French , and Italian.

 The most common language spoken in Seguin is English.
 Other important languages spoken here include Spanish and German.